 They will connect with parents and/or pupils who receive one-to-one SEN support, during their usual allocated time, to check how they are coping with the home learning.
 The SENCO will coordinate the Teaching Assistants to reach out to pupils/staff and provide guidance/feedback as necessary.
-The delivery methods are identified in the contingency Curriculum Plan.
-For example, they will deliver a tiered approach to delivery from supporting pupils who are in school and participating in lessons with their normal teacher.
 Some pupils will be taught remotely by Teaching Assistants using an amended timetable and deliver a curriculum identified by the normal classroom teacher.